paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-023-development-and-control-of-atomic-energy.md

 (4) whether the special nuclear material is to be used in facilities licensed pursuant to section 2133 or 2134 of this title.
 In this respect, the Commission shall, insofar as practicable, make uniform, nondiscriminatory charges for the use of special nuclear material distributed to facilities licensed pursuant to [section 2133 of this title](./chapter-023-development-and-control-of-atomic-energy.md#section-2133); and

-(5) with respect to special nuclear material consumed in a facility licensed pursuant to [section 2133 of this title](./chapter-023-development-and-control-of-atomic-energy.md#section-2133), the Commission shall make a further charge equivalent to the sale price for similar special nuclear material established by the Commission in accordance with subsection (c)(2) of this section, and the Commission may make such a charge with respect to such material consumed in a facility licensed pursuant to [section 2134 of this title](./chapter-023-development-and-control-of-atomic-energy.md#section-2134).
+(5) with respect to special nuclear material consumed in a facility licensed pursuant to [section 2133 of this title](./chapter-023-development-and-control-of-atomic-energy.md#section-2133), the Commission shall make a further charge equivalent to the sale price for similar special nuclear material established by the Commission in accordance with subsection (c)(2), and the Commission may make such a charge with respect to such material consumed in a facility licensed pursuant to [section 2134 of this title](./chapter-023-development-and-control-of-atomic-energy.md#section-2134).

 **(e) License conditions** Each license issued pursuant to this section shall contain and be subject to the following conditions—